 If you are currently in year 11, then you may also be able to apply online through Kent Choices 4 U.

-If you're applying for an undergraduate higher education programme, please apply via UCAS, or for a HNC complete our online application form.
+If you're applying for a foundation degree or HNC programme please apply via UCAS, or for our HNC Engineering Course please complete our online application form.

 What happens after you submit your application form?